couchbaselabs/sirius/task-config.generated.md

  REST : POST

+Description : Flush task tries to clear a bucket by deleting all documents in a bucket.
+The current state of that bucket would be lost.
+Hence, we need to initiate insert task again for creating a state of a bucket.

 | Name | Type | JSON Tag |
 | ---- | ---- | -------- |
 | `ConnectionString` | `string` | `json:connectionString`  |